NHS Negligence Payouts

 - Medical expenses – these are the costs incurred to return to health after harm or injury due to negligence at the hands of the NHS.

 - Loss of earnings – you may also be able to claim for compensation if you have to take off from work due to your injury.
-If you may never return to work, then you can also claim for future loss of earnings.
+If you can never return to work, then you can also claim for future loss of earnings.

-- Care claim – if you need assistance during your recovering from a carer, you may receive compensation for that help as well.
+- Care claim – if you need assistance during your recovery from a carer, you may receive compensation for that help as well.
 In more serious cases where care is needed indefinitely, either by a loved one or a professional carer, then those costs can be claimed also.